 We start where many psalms begin: honest lament.
 The Bible does not hide pain; it brings it into God’s presence.
 That honesty can feel like a candle in a window when we’re walking home in the dark.
 As you read, notice how Scripture pairs real sorrow with real nearness.

-These verses are shared mainly in the NIV because it is clear and familiar for many readers.
+We’ve used the NIV here for its clarity and familiarity.
 Receive them slowly—like warm tea between steady breaths.
 If one phrase catches your heart, stay there for a while.
 Let the truth rest on you, even if your feelings have not changed yet.
 And if you need a little more encouragement alongside these, these Bible verses for hope in hard times may help keep a small light on.

 Verses to ponder with a few thoughts for weary hearts